Staszów: History

-First mention of the town comes from 1241, when, during Mongol invasion of Europe, the village of Staszów was burned, together with its wooden parish church.
+First mention of the town comes from 1241, when, during first Mongol invasion of Poland, the village of Staszów was burned, together with its wooden parish church.
 In 1345, new stone church of St. Bartholomew was built, and in the 1440s, the village of Staszów was mentioned in Jan Długosz’s Liber Beneficiorum Dioecesis Cracoviensis.
 In the early 16th century, Staszów had a market square with a town hall, surrounded by tenement houses.
 The first Jews settled in Staszów around the time it was awarded city status, in 1526, and a shortly after an organized Jewish community was established there.
 In 1580 it emerged as one of centers of Protestant Reformation in Lesser Poland, with Polish Brethren active here.
 The town belonged to several noble families, including the Opaliński and the Tęczyński.
 In 1610 The Jewish inhabitants were accused of a blood libel of ritual murder.
 A trial took place, after which they were expelled from the city.
 Even after the deportation, several Jews remained, who also suffered from blood libels.